sanskrit/raw_etexts_english/blogs/manasataramgini/2007/01/2007-01-13_the-divakirtya-samans.md

 vikarNa: araNyegeya gAnaM 6.1.7
 It is composed on the lyric: RV 10.170.1.
 The lyric in the Aranya saMhitA 5.2 slightly differs (see brackets).
-vibhrAD bR^ihat.h pibatu somyaM madhvAyurdadhad yaGYapatAvavihrutaM |
+vibhrAD bR^ihat.h pibatu somyaM madhvAyurdadhad yaGYapatAvavihrutam |
 vAtajUto yo abhirakShati tmanA prajAH pupoSha (piparti) purudhA (bahudhA) vi rAjati |
 May the great bright one drink soma with honey, giving the lord of the